The Reddit Intent Engine: How We Turned Comments Into $51K/mo

 Tier 1, Manual (0 dollars, 15 min per day)

-This is what the $51K operator runs.
-It is also what our Tier-1 managed clients still run when volume is low and reply quality matters more than reach.
+This is what Shields' $51K operator runs, and it is what our Tier-1 managed-outbound clients at FORKOFF still run when volume is low and reply quality matters more than reach.
+Each morning, Google:

 The only real cost is attention.
 Miss the 2-hour window and you drop out of the top 3 comments, which is where Reddit visibility collapses fast.